Olsen-Stelzer Cowboy Boot Saleslady — 1939

 Photo of Imogene Cartlidge from the San Antonio Light Photograph collection, from the University of Texas San Antonio Libraries Special Collections from the Institute of Texan Cultures.
 (Click for larger image.)

-Bridges Shoe Store ad from the DMN, Oct.
-30, 1955.
+Bridges Shoe Store ad from 1955.
 (Bridges seems to have been the only place in Dallas where the boots were regularly sold — or at least regularly advertised.
 And you could get them ONLY IN OAK CLIFF!)
 (I hear the West begins at Oak Cliff….)

 The video can be found on the home page of the Olsen-Stelzer website here.

 Olsen-Stelzer boot box belongs to my aunt — she keeps Christmas ornaments in it!
 (Sadly, no sign of the boots!)

 The history of the company (and, again, that great video) can be found here.

 Copyright © 2014 Paula Bosse.
 All Rights Reserved.